 Restoration of antique locks

-Specialist manufacture.
-Bespoke made escutcheons made to an original antique design out of solid Brass not cast Brass.
-Solid Brass offers exceptional quality and strength over original cast Brass examples
+Below: Bespoke made escutcheons made to an original antique design out of solid Brass not cast Brass.
+Solid Brass offers exceptional quality and strength over original cast Brass examples.
+On completion buffed to a high polish.

 Specialist keys made from scratch